NikitaLizogubov/TVChannels/README.md

 2. - [x] Creating extendable architecture, which will allow lazy-loading and caching of program items in the future.

-> To implement lazy loading we must support a query parameter like: ?page=1 or ?limit=10.
+> To implement lazy loading API must support a query parameters such as: ?page=1 and ?limit=10.